microckey/EP501_assignments/README.md

 ## Current (FA 2020) term assignments

 Please read all instructions carefully before starting and assignment and please ask questions if something is unclear.
+Please note that test data, where applicable, for each assignemnt are also provided in that assignment directory.
+These are in ```.mat``` format; to load such files in python you will need to use ```scipy.io``` as done in the example in the EP501_repository here:  [https://github.com/Zettergren-Courses/EP501\_python/tree/master/basic\_python](https://github.com/Zettergren-Courses/EP501_python/tree/master/basic_python).

 ### Project 1